-- 1. The Company is not authorised to borrow.
-As an exception, the Company may borrow up to 10% of its net assets provided that such borrowings are of a temporary nature. - 2.
-However, the Company may acquire foreign currency by means of a back-to-back loan for each Sub-Fund. - The Company may not enter into short sales of transferable securities, money market instruments or other financial instruments mentioned in "Part III: Additional information" of the Company's prospectus, Chapter III.
-"Investment restrictions", Section A "Eligible Investments" point 1 (e), (f) and (g). - 4.
+- The Company is not authorised to borrow.
+As an exception, the Company may borrow up to 10% of its net assets provided that such borrowings are of a temporary nature. - However, the Company may acquire foreign currency by means of a back-to-back loan for each Sub-Fund. - The Company may not enter into short sales of Transferable Securities, Money Market Instruments or other financial instruments mentioned in Part III "Additional information", Chapter III "Investment restrictions", Section A "Eligible Investments" point 1 (e), (f) and (g). - 4.
 The Company may not grant credit or provide guarantees to third parties.
-This restriction will not prevent the relevant undertakings from acquiring transferable securities, money market instruments or other financial instruments as referred to in "Part III: Additional information" of the Company's prospectus, Chapter III.
-"Investment restrictions", Section A "Eligible Investments" point 1 (e), (g) and (h) and which are not fully paid up.
+This restriction will not prevent the relevant undertakings from acquiring Transferable Securities, Money Market Instruments or other financial instruments as referred to in Part III "Additional information", Chapter III "Investment restrictions", Section A "Eligible Investments" point 1 (e), (g) and (h) and which are not fully paid up.